Reducing false alarms with multi-sensor correlation in Python

 return alert_matrix

-Each cell’s final state is the result of two orthogonal checks — a static-limits breach (per-sensor) and a zone-level consensus (cross-sensor).
-The decision tree distinguishes a genuine excursion from an isolated sensor artifact:
+Each cell’s final state is the product of two orthogonal checks — a per-sensor static-limits breach and a cross-sensor zone consensus.
+The decision tree separates a genuine excursion bound for CAPA from an isolated sensor artifact bound for the maintenance queue.

 python